 Understanding this rule matters when deciding what to do with inherited property.
 In many cases, selling promptly after inheriting carries very little tax consequence.
 Holding for a long time and then selling may create a larger capital gains liability on the post-inheritance appreciation.

-The 2025 Exemption Sunset: What to Watch
+The 2026 Federal Threshold: What to Watch

 For questions about whether an estate you are currently settling owes taxes, the probate process, or the executor's responsibilities, see How to Settle an Estate and What Is Probate?